Rather-Good-Games/EmoteChat/README.md

 **Extra Duration:** After animation plays this time will be added before ending.

-**AudioClips:** Will play audio immediatley on Emote start if included.
+**AudioClips:** Will play audio immediately on Emote start if included.

 **Avatar Mask:**